Brazil signals more rate hikes despite firmer currency

 Brazil is one of the few countries in the world hiking interest rates at a time when emerging-market peers like Mexico and Poland are slashing borrowing costs to cope with an overall slowdown.

-Many emerging economies like Brazil blame the slowdown on erratic communication from the U.S. Federal Reserve that has signaled an imminent withdrawal of monetary stimulus.
+Many emerging economies like Brazil blame the slowdown on erratic communication from the U.S. Federal Reserve that has signaled an imminent withdraw of monetary stimulus.

 The expectation of a reduction in the Fed's bond-buying program triggered a massive exodus of capital from emerging economies as investors dropped riskier assets to return to the United States.